zzz0906/LeetCode/2020_September/Readme.md

 BUT I still write C++ to finish this functionality. **So celever greedy idea.**

 YES AC!
 I think this problem is hard.

+## Robot Bounded In Circle

+JUST simulation?

+I know the why this problem is so hard.
+We don't know the number of instructions then robot will go to the past place.

+There must be a ans k; after the k the robot will be the original place otherwise it cannot return to the original place forever.

+Because it can 4 time therefore it must

+The std repeat instructions once and determin whether it's in the original place || the direction is not north.

+Strange...

+I still use 4 times repeat and find whether it comes back to North and orginal place in this 4 repeat.

+## Best Time to Buy and Sell Stock

+the max minus min must be the answer but we need the max after the min

+the after min is better than current min;

+therefore we can record the past min; and we can use current - past_min and compare it to the ans;

+## Sequential Digits

+Does 78910 is correct? each digits which means not? therefore the biggest number is 9

+therefore, for example, 4 digits - 8 digits 1234 2345

+we can iterate over 4-8 digits!

+AC!

+## Unique Paths III

+It's a clear a DP problem.
+Nope?
+4 directions? maybe dfs? or dfs in memory? or bfs?
+I think bfs is fine.

+Or dp from the end? or search from the end;

+I think memory search from the end is the correct answer.
+We can record the 1 step place; 2 step place (let 2 step to one step place the number of answer ++)

+BFS need to record the path we have run...
+It's so stupid.
+Can I use dp?

+...STD use my solution.

+walk over every non-obstacle square exactly once. please be careful...

+I ignore this sentence; I am so stupid.

+I choose to use std's solution => just dfs